• Skip to primary navigation

 Types of Birth Injuries That Happen After Failure to Monitor

-The type of birth injury sustained when a medical professional fails to monitor a baby depends on the type of mistake and the baby’s overall health.
-One of the most common and most serious types of birth injuries is brain injuries.
+The type of birth injury sustained when a medical professional fails to monitor a baby depends on the kind of mistake and the baby’s overall health.
+One of the most common and most severe types of birth injury is a brain injury.

 Brain injuries include brain bleeding (cerebral hemorrhage), subarachnoid hemorrhage, or cephalohematoma (bleeding between the skull and skull cover).

 Brain damage is another common birth injury caused by failure to monitor.
-Brain damage is typically caused by a lack of oxygen.
+A lack of oxygen typically causes brain damage.
 It can lead to a host of disabilities and disorders, such as cognitive issues, sleeping disorders, muscle spasms, organ issues, and feeding problems.

 Cerebral palsy can range from mild to severe.
-Children with severe cerebral palsy may not be able to feed themselves walk on their own, and a chance they won’t be able to talk without a communication device.
+Children with severe cerebral palsy may not be able to feed themselves or walk on their own, and there is a chance they won’t be able to talk without a communication device.

 Another common birth injury is a brachial plexus injury, known as Erb’s palsy.
 It can occur when a physician pulls too hard on a baby’s arm during delivery.
 If a medical expert fails to monitor an infant properly, their tiny plexus nerves can get stretched.